The Era of Queen Victoria

 Nuptials of Princess Victoria and Prince Frederick William of Prussia, 1858.

 Next to be married was the Prince of Wales but, before he could be wed, fate intervened.
 In March of 1861 the Queen’s mother died, followed later that year by the death of Victoria’s beloved Albert.
 Victoria, and the entire country, was plunged into mourning.
 The royal jewelers were kept extremely busy by the production of the requisite mourning jewelry.
-Lockets with photo miniatures and hair remembrances were produced in volume for the Queen to distribute to relatives and friends, along with stick pins bearing the Prince’s portrait, and memorial pendants.
+Lockets with photo miniatures and hair remembrances were produced in volume for the Queen to distribute to relatives and friends, along with stickpins bearing the Prince’s portrait, and memorial pendants.
 A mourning period of three months was established for the court, but the Queen remained in mourning for the rest of her life and dress for the court followed suit.

 Diamond Jubilee Commemorative Ribbon, 1887.

-Want to Know More about Queen Victoria?
+Curious to Learn More About Queen Victoria?

-In honor of the Diamond Jubilee celebrated in 2012 for Queen Elizabeth II, the Royal Archives has released an on-line version of the diaries of Queen Victoria.
+In honor of the Diamond Jubilee celebrated in 2012 for Queen Elizabeth II, the Royal Archives has released an online version of the diaries of Queen Victoria.
 You can read them here: Queen Victoria’s Journals The diaries span the period from her childhood until just days prior to her death in 1901.
 A fascinating look at this era so rich in history.

-Videos
+Related Videos

 Sources